vizor-games/tracetool/Readme.md

 ### tracetool Command-line Tool

 `tracetool` accepts trace content through `STDIN` or from file.
 Tool configuration is passed through command line arguments.
 Android and iOS modes are assuming certain symbols layout.

 #### Unpacking Android Native Traces

 > You need `ndk-stack` in your PATH to use this feature.
 See
 > [Android NDK | ndk-stack ](https://developer.android.com/ndk/guides/ndk-stack.html)
 > for more information.

 To process native Android stack trace you need to pass following CLI arguments:

 * `--platform android` - switch to Android mode
 * `--symbols %path%` - specify compilation symbols location.
-You need to specify path to `local/%abi%` directory rest of the path will be evaluated.
 If no `--symbols` argument passed current directory assumed to be compilation symbols location.
-* `--arch` - valid Android architecture.
-This value is added to path.

 ##### Supported formats